yungnickyoung/Java-Cheatsheet/README.md

 ```

 ### `volatile` Keyword
 Tells the JVM that a thread accessing the variable must merge its own private copy of the variable with the master copy in memory. `volatile` can only be used on instance variables.
+See [this fantastic post](http://tutorials.jenkov.com/java-concurrency/volatile.html) for more information.